 The usability of the equipment including aspects such as ease-of-use, portability, handling, battery life, etc.

 Two vehicles were equipped with a GQS system and then preformed short drive outs in order to start capturing leakage data.
-The Unity Media field service team was given access to the Genacis Web application which shows the location and level of leaks detected.
+The Unity Media field service team was given access to the Genacis Web application that shows the location and level of leaks detected.
 Two leaks were chosen to perform the field tests on.
 The following photos show the GQS system in vehicles and the Genacis map which identifies the two leaks that were used for the testing.